More What Not to Do - Do Not Forget the Finken

 The Swiss and their Finken (house shoes).
 A foreign concept.
 Let me shine a light on our confusion.

 Finken travel.
-They go to work, visit friend’s houses for dinner, tag along to ski huts, hotels and even to schools.
+They go to work, visit friends' houses for dinner, and tag along to ski huts, hotels, and even to schools.
 Why?
-I’m not sure but I can imagine how this all started.
+I'm not sure, but I can imagine how this all started.
 The floors in the old houses were freezing.
-But today, most homes and buildings have the most sumptuous floor heating .
+But today, most homes and buildings have the most gorgeous floor heating.
 Walking sock footed is like a home spa.
 I believe the main culprit is the threat to Swiss cleanliness.

-I want to warn parents of school age kids, do not send your child to school without their finken.
-This ranks fairly close to a crime.
+I want to warn parents of school-age kids; do not send your child to school without their Finken.
+This ranks relatively close to a crime.
 I know this because I have committed this offense.
-I made matters worse by asking, „Why do the children have to take off their shoes at school and put on finken?"
+I made matters worse by asking, "Why do the children have to take off their shoes at school and put on Finken?"

 "Because their shoes are dirty," the Hauswart explained.

 "Yes, but if they clean their shoes on the mat outside the door, they're not dirty.
 And anyway, you clean the floor every day."